The Weimaraner Lab mix is also often known as the Weimador or Labmaraner! It’s simply a puppy born from a Weimaraner and a Labrador Retriever.

 Still, you should remember that your Weimaraner and Labrador mix can show traits of either parent.

-They will need plenty of exercise everyday, whether this is an energetic game of fetch, swimming, hiking, or running with you.
+A Lab Weim mix will respond best to positive reinforcement.
+Harsh, punishment-based methods can cause distrust and stubbornness when training.
+Training will offer much-needed mental stimulation, but also a little exercise.
+They are active, energetic dogs who need to run.
+Whether this is an energetic game of fetch, swimming, or hiking with you.
 They will be great candidates for dog sports like agility and rally.

 Weimaraner Lab Mix Health and Care